minnal/minnal/docs/source/manual/instrumentation.rst

 Delete
 ~~~~~~
-Updates are always done at entity level.
-The route for update calls will be of the format,
+Deletes are always done at entity level.
+The route for delete calls will be of the format,

 .. code-block:: bash
 	:linenos: